• OpenMindTours on Instagram

 Campo de’ Fiori

 Another historic square located in the center of Rome is Campo de’ Fiori.
-Known for its neighborhood market and the statue of Giordano Bruno, the square is a magical and characteristic place in the Eternal City and is easily accessible by people with limited mobility.
+Known for its neighborhood market and the statue of Giordano Bruno, the square is a magical and characteristic place in the Eternal City and is easily accessible by wheelchairs users.

 Piazza Venezia